top of page

 Thank you for stepping up to make a difference for all children by serving on your PTA's Board.
 The Board of Directors (BOD) is made up of the Executive Committee (elected officers), Standing Committee chairs (lead person), and other positions such as the principal, parliamentarian, and historian.
 The PTA should evaluate its committees and make updates yearly.
 Committees may be added or removed by passing a motion at a Board Meeting with an affirmative majority vote.
 See a list of sample committees here

-As a Board Member, you are expected to perform the tasks assigned to your committee with the approval of the Executive Committee, and to help find volunteers to join the committee.
-To be successful, meet with the predecessor to get their records and relevant information; keep an organized binder or digital files to record your work; receive additional training from LAPTA; and attend all PTA meetings to ensure a quorum is met and for the success of the PTA, including Board of Directors and General Membership Meetings.
+Board Members perform the tasks assigned to their committee with the approval of the Executive Committee and they help find volunteers to join the committee.
+To be successful, they should meet with their predecessor to get records and relevant information; keep an organized binder or digital files to record their work; receive training from LAPTA; and attend all PTA meetings to ensure a quorum is met and for the success of the PTA.
 (Quorum is the minimum number of people needed to conduct business.)
-Do the following soon after election or appointment each year.
+New Board Members should do the following each year.

 Committee Types and Their Work